jp-chl/66DaysOfGo/challenge/week02/day09/README.md

 ## Setup

 - Ensure you have the environment variable GOROOT already set.
 - Run a simple webserver in your local.
-In my case I've used the python built-in.
+In my case I've used the python built-in one.
 Be mindful that it caches the .wasm file.

 ### Hello World program